 Dreaming of building your custom home, but don’t know where to start?
-The building process is already stressful enough without having to think about the type of loan you need or how to manage the complex construction process and draw schedule.
-BankSouth is here to answer your questions and help simplify the entire program.
+The building process is already stressful enough without having to think about the type of loan you need or how to manage the complex construction process and withdrawal schedule.
+BankSouth is here to answer your questions and help simplify the entire process.

-Once you own your lot, a construction loan is the first type of loan you might acquire when building your own house.
-It is set up as a line of credit, and you only pay interest on the amount drawn on the line each month.
-Mortgages are set up as installment loans for a fixed period and can only be closed once your home construction is complete, or if you purchase an existing home.
+Mortgages are set up as installment loans for a fixed period and can only be made once your home construction is complete, or if you purchase an existing home.
 Because construction loans require a higher level of management than a mortgage, they usually have higher interest rates and down payments.
 Consult with a lending expert to confirm current rates and down payment requirements for construction loans in Georgia.

-Most banks, including BankSouth, require borrowers to invest 20% equity into their home.
+Most banks generally require borrowers to invest 20% equity into their new home.

 This can be calculated by adding up your total home cost, including the land.
 Total project cost is best calculated by adding your lot value/price + cost to build.
 For example, if you paid $100,000 for your land, and your construction budget is $300,000, your total project cost is $400,000, so you would need to invest $80,000 total into your project.
 This can be paid upfront in the lot if you paid cash, or it can be done in two steps, 20% down on the land ($20,000) and you would bring another $60,000 when you start construction.

 Not necessarily!
-At BankSouth, we can work with you in order to pull out equity from your current home on either your lot loan or your construction loan, so you only have to move once!
+You can pull out equity from your current home on either your lot loan or your construction loan, so you only have to move once!
 This is sometimes referred to as a “bridge loan”.

-Either, depending on where you are in the process.
-Some people want financing pre-approval so they know how much they can afford when building their home.
+This can depend on where you are in the process.
+Some people want financing pre-approval so they know how much they can afford when building their new home.
 Others have a contractor and detailed building plans before they start the process to obtain a construction loan.
 It is important to check with your financial institution because some banks require building plans before they will approve a construction loan.
-Here at BankSouth, we offer customers the ability to get pre-approved before they have official building plans or a contractor.
+Our home financing team members are experts in construction loans and are always willing to lend a helping hand.

-You make interest-only payments during the life of the construction loan, and interest is only due on the amount of the construction loan withdrawals.
-Principal plus the interest on your mortgage gets repaid during the life of the mortgage, which is typically 30 years.
+You are only required to make interest-only payments during the life of the construction loan, and interest is only due on the amount of the construction loan withdrawals.
+Principal plus the interest on your mortgage gets repaid during the life of the mortgage, which is typically 15 or 30 years.
 The principal is the amount of money you borrow from the bank, and interest is the fee you pay for having the loan.

 Construction loans typically last for 12 months but can be extended for a longer term if necessary.
 Even if the physical construction lasts less than 12 months, your construction loan still lasts the full period.
-This is beneficial for many customers selling their previous home because it gives them time to sell before making full mortgage payments on their new residence.
+This is beneficial for many people selling their previous home as it gives them time to sell before making full mortgage payments on their new residence.

 View our latest news and get the latest industry updates on our blog.